-Pest datasheets are developed by CPHST for pests in the commodity- and taxonomic-based survey manuals and for pests on the OPEP Prioritized List.
-For newer manuals, the pest datasheets are designed as stand-alone files and are available on the individual pest pages of the Approved Methods for Pest Surveillance site.
-There will be a link labeled 'CPHST Pest Datasheet' in the Resources section of the pest page.
-If a datasheet is not available yet as a stand-alone document, it can be found in the appropriate survey manual.
+CPHST develops pest datasheets for pests in the commodity- and taxonomic-based survey manuals, pests on the Pests of Economic and Environmental Importance List, and pests on the Additional Pests of Concern List.
+For newer manuals, the pest datasheets are designed as standalone files and are available on the individual pest pages of the Approved Methods for Pest Surveillance site.
+Datasheets are accessible via the 'CPHST Pest Datasheet' link at the top left of the pest page.
+If a datasheet is not yet available as a stand-alone document, it can be found in the appropriate survey manual.
 The CAPS program is in the process of transitioning all manuals and pest datasheets to the web-based format.
 In the future, all manuals will be replaced with the new format, and all pest datasheets will become stand-alone documents.